 Maximum + means there is something special for your project, something you haven’t thought of (some additional product for the promotion of presentation).

 Don’t waste your time, contact Cadabra Studio to start your project.

-It is not easy to estimate time and budget for the project since it depends on the scale of the project, the technologies involved, type and level of specialists – there is no general precise amount of time and money needed to develop the product.
+It is not easy to estimate the time and budget for the project since it depends on the scale of the project, the technologies involved, the type, and level of specialists – there is no general precise amount of time and money needed to develop the product.

 The estimate of the app, website, illustrations or promo materials development will vary for different companies.
 But, to simplify the communication with the design and development agencies, and give you a general understanding of the process, we prepared a brief chart of the stages of the project.